Homepage / Bullion Coins: U.S. Bullion / 1oz. American Silver Eagle / Found and Revealed American Silver Eagles

 Office of Corporate Communications

-What the spreadsheet revealed that is that the West Point Mint also minted coins from 1988 thru 1998.
+The spreadsheet revealed that the West Point Mint minted American Silver Eagle bullion coins from 1988 through 1998.

 The FOIA spreadsheet shows the exact mintage number of minted American Silver Eagles bullion coins from the San Francisco and West Point Mints during that time.